Descent Of Inanna

 Allow me to introduce Inanna, probably the first recorded named goddess in history.
 She governed love, sexuality, fertility and war.
 In Babylon, she called Ishtar, Queen of All Heaven and Earth.

 The Descent Of Inanna is recorded on a stone tablet.
 She was described as the young and powerful ruler of all of the gods of Ancient Mesopotamia.

 “She is brave and beautiful, mistress of both the battlefield and the bedroom…Inanna is adored by all.”
 Jane Meredith

 The reason for her descent is debatable.
 Perhaps she wanted to take part in the funeral rites of her sister’s recently deceased husband.
 Some believe she intended to take the throne of the underworld for herself.
-But maybe, she’s simply answering an inner calling.
+But maybe, she’s merely answering an inner calling.

 Inanna prepares for her journey by instructing her loyal servant, Ninshubar to seek help from the gods if she fails to return in 3 days.
 She then proceeds to dress (somewhat brazenly for a funeral) in 7 items, each symbolising an aspect of her Divine power.

-- At gate 4, it is her breastplate, symbolising her defences.
+It is her breastplate, symbolising her defencess.

-- At gate 5, she hands over her gold armband, perhaps symbolising her status.
+She hands over her gold armband, perhaps symbolising her status.

 The Turning Point

 Like all good myths, The Descent Of Inanna doesn’t end at the bad bit.
 Phew!